c-pott/cpott/README.md

 # personal website
-my first website using html & css. // why send just a resume when you can make an entire site dedicated to yourself?
+my first website using html & css.<br>
+why send just a resume when you can make an entire site dedicated to yourself?
 <br><br>
 <img src = "/images/2025-06-25-221630_hyprshot.png"